Why is Tax Residency Important?

 Your tax residency (whether you are a nonresident alien or a resident alien for tax purposes) determines how you are taxed and which tax forms you need to fill out.
 You can find out more about tax residency on the IRS "Introduction to Residency Under U.S. Tax Law" page.

-Determining Your Tax Residency Status
+Your Tax Residency Status

 In general, students in F or J status are considered nonresident aliens for tax purposes for the first five calendar years of their stay in the US.
 Scholars in J status are considered nonresident aliens for tax purposes for the first two calendar years of their stay.
 Please note that this is a general guideline only.
 If you want to accurately determine your tax residency status, please see the "Resources to Determine Your Tax Filing Status" section below.

-Resources to Determine Your Tax Filing Status
+Resources to Determine Your Tax Residency Status

 Another resource to determine tax residency is the Internal Revenue Service (IRS).
 See the links below: